pramcodes/snake-ai/README.md

 This coding project has undergone multiple modifications as I continuously refined my strategy to improve my snake's performance.
 Sometimes, I reused old functions in new strategy implementations, leading to a mix of different approaches.

+## Algorithms and strategy
+Implemented a Breath first search to find the shortest part between the head of my snake and the apple.
+When no path is found the snake just found a safe empty square to move next.
+A empty cell was not occupied by another snake, an obstacle or my snake's body.

 ## Project Evolution

 The project evolved over time as I experimented with various strategies.
 Each modification aimed at enhancing the snake's decision-making and overall gameplay.
 While the code may seem disorganized in `MyAgent.java`, it reflects the iterative nature of the development process.